Ni-zav/telkom-u/README.md

 # Update
  - [x] start to use obsidian.md to streamlined notetaking and markdown style format editing.
  - [x] use latex complter and Latex Suite (not yet) to streamline the process of notetaking.
-- [ ] update .gitignore to ignore some of the json file in .obsidian
+- [ ] update .gitignore to ignore some of the json file in .obsidian, since it will conflicts the repo if I use in mobile.